kananinirav/Indian-IPTV-App/README.md

 - IPTV operates as a simple m3u streaming player.
 - Any issues regarding internet regulations should be addressed directly to the source website.
 The developer assumes no legal responsibility.
-- **<span style="color:red">We strongly advise against publishing it on the Play Store as it may result in the suspension of your account due to Google's privacy policy.</span>**

 ## Credits